 - Lysol toilet brush with disposable cleaning pads.
 I must confess, this system seems wasteful to me so I am searching for a DIY cleaner in this area.
 So stay tuned on that score.

 Next to the expandable shelf is that adorable penny jar with my DIY dishwasher tabs.
 These are very easy to make and will be coming to the blog soon!
 And then you’ll see my Thieves Spray.
 I use this spray (complete with home-made chalkboard label because who doesn’t love a cute label?!!) on EVERYTHING.
-This post discusses how much I love Thieves and all it’s uses.
 I use it on my granite, mirrors, and toilet (except the inside).
 Again, love multipurpose!